We all experience failure at some point in our lives.

 Andreessen highlights two other important aspects of a successful business.
 Even though he claims just having a great team and product aren’t enough, there is still value to be found in strong teams and strong products.

 How can you determine the market size for your product or service?
-We’ve offered advice about this and recommend you read How To Choose a Market For Your Startup Or Small Business and Tips on Defining The Size of a Market for a Startup Business.
+We recommend you read How To Choose a Market For Your Startup Or Small Business and Tips on Defining The Size of a Market for a Startup Business.

 2. Not enough time spent building the team.